Vladimir-csp/uwsm/README.md

 `app-*@autostart.service` units are also modified to be started in `app-graphical.slice`.

-To launch an app scoped inside one of those slices, use:
+To launch an app inside one of those slices, use:

 `wayland-session app [-s a|b|s|custom.slice] [-t scope|service] your_app [with args]`